 Restaurants in Albuquerque, Santa Fe and Northern New Mexico, searchable by cuisine and location, with ratings and reviews.
 Get educated before you eat!

 Chocolate Cartel“No shortcuts," says master chocolatier Scott Van Rixel.
 And he means it.
 A rigorous work ethic is the guiding principal behind the confections made at Chocolate Cartel, which Van Rixel co-owns with his brother, Tim.
 "We try to do everything as old-school and authentic as we can."
-Most of what Chocolate Cartel produces is European-style—truffles, flourless chocolate cakes, chocolate-covered nuts, bars, even made-from-scratch gelato—all roasted, rolled, dipped and packed by hand.
+Most of what Chocolate Cartel produces is European-style truffles, flourless chocolate cakes, chocolate-covered nuts, bars, even made-from-scratch gelato—all roasted, rolled, dipped and packed by hand.
 But tucked in there is a Mayan drinking chocolate based on an ancient formula.
-With freshly ground almonds, cinnamon and red chile, "it's what the king would drink," Van Rixel says.
+With freshly ground almonds, cinnamon and red chile, "It's what the king would drink," Van Rixel says.
 (Alibi Staff, December 16, 2011)

 NEWSLETTERS Great Alibi stories, events and deals delivered to your inbox each week.
 No fooling!

 Let's Roll This Train: My Life in New Mexico Education, Business, and Politics at Page One Bookstore

 Lenton Malry, educator and public servant talks about and signs his memoir.

 Drag Queen Trivia • Chastity Belt Off at Duel Brewing